 M.A. in Global Finance, Trade and Economic Integration, University of Denver, Josef Korbel School of International Studies, 2014

 David K. Bohl began working with the Pardee Center in the summer of 2012, when he was a graduate student at Korbel.
 Since then, he has consulted with several organizations, including the Peruvian Strategic Planning Center (CEPLAN), the Atlantic Council’s Strategic Foresight Initiative, the New Partnership for Africa's Development (NEPAD), USAID, the Western Cape Provincial Government of South Africa, and the Inter-American Development Bank (IDB).
-He has been fundamental to the development a variety of newer sub-models in IFs, including those that forecast the informal economy, bilateral trade, and ICT, and has pioneered the use of network analysis at the center.
-He also oversees the ongoing development of our crowd-sourced data analytics platform called Data Gator.
+He has been fundamental to the development of a variety of newer sub-models in IFs, including those that forecast the informal economy, bilateral trade, and ICT, and has pioneered the use of network analysis at the center.

 M.A.
 Josef Korbel School of International Studies, International Development, 2013

-Whitney joined our team in 2017 as a project manager, working primarily on the Diplometrics project.
+Whitney joined our team in 2017 as a project manager, leading the Diplometrics Program.
+In 2020, she transitioned to the role of Assistant Director of Project Operations working across research projects at the Pardee Center.
 She first became interested in the Pardee Center’s work on human development and stability and conflict during her graduate studies at Korbel.
 From 2013-2015, Whitney served as a Peace Corps Master’s International Student and worked as a Community and Youth Development Volunteer in Vanadzor, Armenia.
 While in the Peace Corps, she conducted research on male migration and female labor markets in Armenia.
-Whitney is proficient in Eastern Armenian, has a working proficiency in Spanish, and is a beginner in Russian.
-She is well-traveled and has lived abroad in four different countries.
-In her free time, she enjoys reading and long-distance running.
+Whitney is proficient in Eastern Armenian and intermediate in Russian.
+She has lived abroad in four different countries and enjoys traveling, reading creative non-fiction, and long-distance running.

 M.A.
-International Development, University of Denver, Josef Korbel School of International Studies, 2014
+Global Finance, Trade, and Economic Integration, University of Denver - Josef Korbel School of International StudiesSenior Research Associate

-Dr. Hughes has taught in Costa Rica and China.
-He has written or co-authored The Domestic Context of American Foreign Policy (Freeman 1978), World Modeling (Lexington 1980), World Futures (Johns Hopkins 1985), Disarmament and Development (Prentice-Hall 1990), Continuity and Change in World Politics (Prentice-Hall 1991, 1994, 1997, 2000), International Futures (Westview 1993, 1996, 1999), Exploring and Shaping International Futures (Paradigm 2006), Reducing Global Poverty (Paradigm and Oxford University Press, 2009), Advancing Global Education (Paradigm and Oxford University Press, 2010), Improving Global Health (Paradigm and Oxford University Press, 2011), Building Global Infrastructure (Paradigm and Oxford University Press, 2014), Strengthening Governance Globally (Paradigm and Oxford University Press, 2014), as well as articles in publications including World Politics, International Organization, International Studies Quarterly, Futures, L'Express, Energy Policy, Policy Studies Review, International Political Science Review, Simulation and Gaming, Economic Development and Cultural Change, and Technological Forecasting and Social Change.
+Dr. Hughes has written or co-authored The Domestic Context of American Foreign Policy (Freeman 1978), World Modeling (Lexington 1980), World Futures (Johns Hopkins 1985), Disarmament and Development (Prentice-Hall 1990), Continuity and Change in World Politics (Prentice-Hall 1991, 1994, 1997, 2000), International Futures (Westview 1993, 1996, 1999), Exploring and Shaping International Futures (Paradigm 2006), Reducing Global Poverty (Paradigm and Oxford University Press, 2009), Advancing Global Education (Paradigm and Oxford University Press, 2010), Improving Global Health (Paradigm and Oxford University Press, 2011), Building Global Infrastructure (Paradigm and Oxford University Press, 2013), Strengthening Governance Globally (Paradigm and Oxford University Press, 2014), Exploring and Understanding International Futures: Building Global Model Systems (Elsevier 2018), as well as articles in publications including World Politics, International Organization, International Studies Quarterly, Futures, L'Express, Energy Policy, Policy Studies Review, International Political Science Review, Simulation and Gaming, Economic Development and Cultural Change, Bulletin of the World Health Organization, Sustainability, PLoS One, Climatic Change, Technological Forecasting and Social Change, and World Development.